Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Upper Bounds and Partial Characterization of Optimal Policy

-Note that formulation \eqref{eq:base} needs an upper bound on the number of trips $|\cK|$ as input.
+Note that Formulation \eqref{eq:base} needs an upper bound on the number of routes $|\cK|$ as input.
 A trivial upper bound is $|\cK|=|N|$, which is the one used in \cite{archetti2018iterated}.
-However, a tighter value can be obtained by solving the following integer linear programming problem.
-Let us order customers $i \in N$ in increasing order according to the value of release dates (ties are broken arbitrarily).
-We define $\alpha_i$ as a binary variable equal to 1 if a direct trip, from the depot to customer $i$ and back, is performed, $i \in N$.
-A valid upper bound on the number of trips is given by the optimal solution of:
+However, a tighter value can be obtained by solving the following ILP problem.
+Let us order customers $i \in N$ in increasing order according to the values of release dates (ties are broken arbitrarily).
+We define $\alpha_i$ as a binary variable equal to 1 if a direct route, from the depot to customer $i$ and back, is performed, $i \in N$.
+A valid upper bound on the number of routes is given by the optimal solution of: